In This Article

 LOS-CRM Integration

-Lenders using integrated Encompass and CRM platforms saw a $1,056 increase in gross profit per loan, according to ICE Mortgage Technology data.
+Lenders using integrated Encompass and CRM platforms saw a 1,056 dollar increase in gross profit per loan, according to ICE Mortgage Technology data.
 The gain comes from eliminating duplicate entry, syncing loan milestones automatically, and delivering consistent borrower communication.
 ICE has set a December 2026 deadline for SDK-to-API migration, making this integration a near-term priority for every Encompass user.

 Why Latency Kills Mortgage Conversions